nightwatchjs/nightwatch-docs/guide/using-nightwatch/external-globals.md

 ### External Globals

-In addition to having globals defined in your `nightwatch.json`, sometimes it's useful to have also an external globals file, specified in the `globals_path` property.
+Most of the time it's more useful to have your globals defined in an external file, specified in the `globals_path` property, instead of having them defined in `nightwatch.json`.

 You can overwrite globals per environment as needed.
-Say you have your tests running locally and also against a remote cloud selenium server.
+Say you have your tests running locally and also against a remote staging server.
 Most of the times you will need some different setting up.

+#### Global Hooks
+The same set of hooks as per test suite is also available globally, outside the scope of the test.
+See the below example for more details.
+In the case of global hooks, the `beforeEach` and `afterEach` refers to a test suite (i.e. test file), and are ran before and after a _test suite_.

+#### Global Settings
+There are a number of globals which are holding test settings and can control test execution.
+These are detailed in the provided [globalsModule](https://github.com/nightwatchjs/nightwatch/blob/master/examples/globalsModule.js) sample.

 #### Example:
 <div class="sample-test">
 <pre><code class="language-javascript">
 module.exports = {
-  'local-env' : {
+  'default' : {
     isLocal : true,
   },

-  'remote-env' : {
+  'integration' : {
     isLocal : false
   },

+  // External before hook is ran at the beginning of the tests run, before creating the Selenium session
   before: function(done) {
     // run this only for the local-env if (this.isLocal) {